What to Do After Your Credit Card Is Hacked

 If reports of major retailers getting hit by security breaches have you running scared, you could always switch to a cash system for certain purchases.
 That way, you're not putting your account information out there in cyberspace for someone to come along and take advantage of.

 Still, using cash isn't a foolproof plan, especially if you like to shop online.
-Really, the best thing you can do if you're concerned about getting hacked or you've already been a victim is to be proactive about watching your accounts, issuing alerts and making sure that financial institutions can reach you if they need to.
+The best thing you can do if you're concerned about getting hacked or you've already been a victim is to be proactive about watching your accounts, issuing alerts and making sure that financial institutions can reach you if they need to.
 Being vigilant doesn't have to tie up a lot of your time or money if you're taking these steps.